-These organizations that have successfully streamlined many of their processes are able to re-invest previously wasted resources on other aspects of their operations.
+These organizations that have successfully streamlined many of their processes are able to re-invest previously wasted resources in other aspects of their operations, too.

 Employees spend an average of 1.8 hours every single day searching and gathering data—that’s 9 hours per week that could have otherwise been spent doing something more valuable.